etjernst/academic-kickstart/content/home/research-top.md

 +++
 <br>

+* The Australian's 2020 [Special Report on Research](https://specialreports.theaustralian.com.au/1540291/11/) listed me as Field Leader in Development Economics!   :blush:
 * My co-authored paper ["Money matters: the role of income and yields in agricultural technology adoption"](#money-matters) received the 2020 Outstanding AJAE article award!
 * NSF and PEDL have recently funded my joint project (with Laura Schechter and Maya Duru) "Market-Level Effects of Competition in Agricultural Input Markets: Prices, Quality, and Mechanisms"